-LGBTQ clergy members are leaders in various church groups who are openly part of the LGBTQ community.
+LGBTQ+ clergy members are leaders in various church groups who are openly part of the LGBTQ community.
 It’s not common to see in most Christian denominations or communities, but these leaders are bucking the status quo and working to make religious spaces more welcoming to everyone.
 Perhaps more than anyone, they understand how difficult it is for queer Christians.

-For Pride, we spoke with Rev. Austin Adkinson, a pastor at Haller Lake United Methodist Church in Seattle, WA, and a leader in the United Methodist Queer Clergy Caucus.
+We spoke with Rev. Austin Adkinson, a pastor at Haller Lake United Methodist Church in Seattle, WA, and a leader in the United Methodist Queer Clergy Caucus.
 The UMQCC “seeks to act in solidarity with one another and others who have been marginalized in the church” and offers opportunities to get involved through joining the group, donating and more.

 Below, you’ll learn more about how the group is working to make the Methodist Church more inclusive, how they celebrate Pride, and Rev. Adkinson’s thoughts on how God views LGBTQ church members and sexual desire in general.